mihailkirov/runc-article/README.md

 This project is a small POC on the hooks feature of *runc*.
 It was created as a support for the Quarkslab blogpost article on the container runtime.
 The program builds a runtime bundle and customize the default config.json file.
-Then a runc container is launched with the initialized bundle
+Then a runc container is launched with the initialized bundle.

 # Customization of config.json

 To customize the fields which are different from the "hooks" json field, create a json file and indicate its position using the `ADDCNF` variable within the Dockerfile.

-If you want to add hooks add the directory path where the hooks will be placed to the SCRIPT_DIR variable in the Dockerfile.
+If you want to add - hooks add the directory path where the hooks will be placed to the SCRIPT_DIR variable in the Dockerfile.
 Please read the format of the hooks directory.

 # Hooks directory
  The hooks directory has to follow the following format: